-The origin of wood-based products is important to Skeena Bioenergy and is demonstrated through our credible, independent Chain of Custody (CoC) certification based on international standards.
+Skeena Sawmills considers it important that the origin of our wood-based products can be demonstrated through credible, independent Chain of Custody (CoC) certification based on international standards.

-Skeena Bioenergy prefers suppliers who can demonstrate that fiber originates from sustainably managed forests; by this demand, Skeena Bioenergy aims to discourage unsustainable forest management practices.
+We give preference to suppliers who can demonstrate that fiber originates from sustainably managed forests.
+By demanding products from sustainably managed forests, we aim to discourage unsustainable management practices.

-Skeena Bioenergy commits to the following practices regarding our Chain of Custody system:
+Skeena Sawmills commits to the following practices regarding our Chain of Custody system:

-- 1. We will track and record the volume of raw material from certified forests/suppliers. - 2.
-We will track and record the volume of raw material from uncertified suppliers and/or sources. - 3.
+- 1. We will track and record the volume of raw material from certified forests under the Sustainable Forestry Initiative® (SFI) Standard. - 2.
+We will track and record the volume of raw material from outside suppliers and/or uncertified sources. - 3.
 We are committed to conducting regular audits of the CoC system. - 4.
-Skeena Bioenergy will make all reasonable efforts to evade trading or sourcing from forest activities which/where: - a) Do not comply with local, national or international legislation on forest management, including but not limited to: - i) forest management practices - ii) nature and environmental protection - iii) protected and endangered species - iv) property, tenure and land-use rights for indigenous peoples - v) local communities or other affected stakeholders - vi) health, labour and safety issues - vii) anti-corruption and the payment of applicable royalties and taxes. - b) The capability of forests to produce a range of wood and non-wood forest products and services on a sustainable basis is not maintained or harvesting levels exceed a rate that can be sustained in the long term. - c) forest management does not contribute to the maintenance, conservation or enhancement of biodiversity on landscape, ecosystem, species or genetic levels. - d) ecologically important forest areas are not identified protected, conserved or set aside. - e) forest conversions occur, in other than justified circumstances where the conversion: - i) is in compliance with national and regional policy and legislation applicable for landuse and forest management, and - ii) does not have negative impacts on ecologically important forest areas, culturally and socially significant areas, or other protected areas, and - iii) does not destroy areas of significantly high carbon stock, and - iv) makes a contribution to long-term conservation, economic and/or social benefits.
-The spirit of the ILO Declaration on Fundamental Principles and Rights at Work (1998) is not met. - f) The spirit of the United Declaration on the Rights of Indigenous Peoples (2007) is not met. - g) Conflict timber. - h) Genetically modified trees.
+Skeena Sawmills will make all reasonable efforts to evade trading or sourcing from forest activities which/where: - a) Do not comply with local, national or international legislation on forest management, including but not limited to: - i) Forest management practices - ii) Nature and environmental protection - iii) Protected and endangered species - iv) Property, tenure and land-use rights for indigenous peoples - v) Local communities or other affected stakeholders - vi) Health, labour and safety issues - vii) Anti-corruption and the payment of applicable royalties and taxes. - b) The capability of forests to produce a range of wood and non-wood forest products and services on a sustainable basis is not maintained or harvesting levels exceed a rate that can be sustained in the long term. - c) Forest management does not contribute to the maintenance, conservation or enhancement of biodiversity on landscape, ecosystem, species or genetic levels. - d) Ecologically important forest areas are not identified, protected, conserved or set aside. - e) Forest conversions occur, in other than justified circumstances where the conversion: - i) is in compliance with national and regional policy and legislation applicable for land use and forest-management, and - ii) does not have negative impacts on ecologically important forest areas, culturally and socially significant areas, or other protected areas, and - iii) does not destroy areas of significantly high carbon stock, and - iv) makes a contribution to long-term conservation, economic and/or social benefits. - f) The spirit of the ILO Declaration on Fundamental Principles and Rights at Work (1998) is not met. - g) Activities where the spirit of the United Nations Declaration on the Rights of Indigenous Peoples (2007) is not met. - h) Conflict timber. - i) Genetically modified trees.